Skew Mean Curvature Flow: Estimate of the Second Fundamental Form

 For simplicity, we say that $F_i$ converges to $F_\infty$ weakly in $W^{k+2,2}$-topology and strongly in $C^{k,\al}$-topology to $F_\infty$ in Theorem~\ref{t:compactness1}, and $F_i$ converges locally to $F_\infty$ in the same topology in Theorem~\ref{t:compactness2}, respectively.

-To prove the above theorems, one first view the surface as a system of graphs defined locally on the tangent spaces.
-Since the second fundamental forms has uniform upper bounds, it follows from a theorem of Langer~\cite{Langer} that there exists a uniform pair of number $r>0$ and $\al>0$, such that each $\Si_i$ is a $(r, \al)$-immersion.
+To prove the above theorems, we follow the idea of Langer~\cite{Langer} and give an outline.
+Since the second fundamental forms has uniform upper bounds, there exists a uniform pair of number $r>0$ and $\al>0$, such that each $\Si_i$ is a $(r, \al)$-immersion.
 Namely, for any point $y\in \Si_i$, there is a neighborhood of $y$ which can be represented by a graph $u:D_r\to \Real^2$ such that $|Du|<\al$.
-On each disk $D_r$, we can apply Lemma~\ref{compare-II} to find that $u$ has uniformly bounded $W^{k+2,2}$-norms in terms of $\norm{\vec{A}}_{H^{k,2}}$.
+Then the surfaces can be each represented by a graph system where the graphs is defined on the disc $D_r$.
+Moreover, the number of graphs in each system is finite since we have uniform bounds on the volume.
+On each disk $D_r$, we can apply Lemma~\ref{compare-II} to find that $u$ has uniformly bounded $W^{k+2,2}$-norms in terms of $\norm{\textbf{A}}_{H^{k,2}}$.
 Therefore, the graphs converge weakly in $W^{k+2,2}(D_r)$ and strongly in $C^{k,\al}(D_r)$.
-Next, we can patch the system of graphs together to construct the limit immersed surface.
-Here we omit the details and refer the readers to Breuning's paper~\cite{Breu} for a proof.
+It follows that the graph systems converges by passing to subsequences.
+Finally, we may construct a sequence of diffeomorphisms on the surface such that the immersions composed with the diffeomorphisms converges in the desired spaces.
+Here we omit the details and refer the readers to~\cite{Langer} and Breuning's paper~\cite{Breu}.